 The BAI devises a policy to guide and inform its licensing activities, the Broadcasting Services Strategy.

-The licensing process for commercial television is initiated by the Authority.
+The licensing process for commercial television programme services is initiated by the Authority.

-There are currently 3 commercial television services on-air on a national basis providing a mix of entertainment driven content, news/current affairs and sport.
-The stations are TV3, TV3 +1 and 3e.
+There are currently a number of commercial television services on-air on a national basis providing a mix of entertainment driven content, news/current affairs and sport.
+The stations are Virgin Media Three, Virgin Media Four, Premier Sports and a wide range of channels operated by the Warner Bros.
+Discovery Group.

 Community Analogue Services